Sent from Evangelische Gemeente Parousia in Zoetermeer, The Netherlands

 After a forced evacuation in 1998, Annemarie obtained a Master’s Degree in Community Health at the University of Liverpool in 1999.
 Since 2002 she has been involved in the coordination of the Aids Awareness Program of the CECA 20 church.

-In 2007 she moved to Adi, in the very north-east of DR Congo, where she now works to develop training for pastors, supporting and encouraging them in their ministry amongst those who are living with HIV/Aids.
+In 2007 she moved to Adi, in the very north-east of DR Congo, where she now works to develop training for pastors, including leading workshops, as she seeks to support and encourage them in their ministry among those who are living with HIV/Aids.